cavalheiro/secondmemory/README.md

 # What Is Second Memory?

-Second memory is a way to keep loose notes and journals inside of Atom editor, with markdown highlighting and some org-mode features.
+Second memory is a way to keep note cards and journals inside of Atom editor, with markdown highlighting and some org-mode features.

 ## Usage